-Note that this article discusses credits for ARRT® certification and registration.
+Note that this article discusses ARRT credits.
 For other states and registries please visit the corresponding page from the main home page or main menu.

-The ARRT®* (The American Registry of Radiologic Technologists®) requires that you attend 24 hours of continuing education every two years.
+The ARRT* (American Registry of Radiologic Technologists) requires that you attend 24 hours of continuing education every two years.
 This education time is quantified as credits (or sometimes called units) where one credit equals one hour of education.
 Most state agencies follow this example as well.

 How do I report my X-Ray CE credits?

-If you are ARRT® certified and registered, you must submit an application for renewal of registration to the ARRT® near the end of your biennium, but not after.
+If you are ARRT certified, you must submit an application for renewal of registration to the ARRT near the end of your biennium, but not after.
 CE credits must be listed on the CE Report form that is included with the application and can only be reported at the end of the biennium.
-Every state agency has structured their system around this, and some have their own proprietary reporting mechanism.
-Check for your specific state here.
+Every state agency has structured their system around this.

 What kind of credits do I need?
 What’s the difference between Category A and A+?

 For all X-ray techs, mammography techs, nuclear medicine techs, radiation therapy techs, CT techs, etc., Category A credits are what you need.
 A+ are accepted if you have them, but not necessary.
 Category A credits are also accepted by all state agencies for those disciplines and limited license techs also.
 Unless you are a Registered Radiology Assistant (RRA), or a similar specialty where your registry told you that you specifically need A+ credits, you do not need A+ credits.